-All went well…until we came to the last step: installing the bathtub faucet.
+We had already put a lot of work into making over our kid’s bathroom.
+All was going well until we came to the last step: installing the bathtub faucet.
 You see, there are two different ways that bathtub faucets can attach to the plumbing.
 Our old faucet was screwed into place at the bottom of the faucet.
 But our new faucet needed to be twisted onto the existing plumbing.

-So today I am going to show you How To Install a New Bathtub Faucet When it is Incompatible with your Existing Faucet!
+So today I am going to show you How To Replace a Bathtub Faucet when it is Incompatible with your Existing Faucet!

 Thankfully, we were able to remedy our little situation.
 With a blow torch.
 (And a few other items of course 🙂